vuestorefront/shopware-pwa/README.md

 ## Software engineering standards

-Before starting the implementation of Shopware-PWA, we’ve made an in-depth analysis of all our previous experience, that we earnt during the implement of Vue Storefront 1.
+Before starting the implementation of Shopware-PWA, we’ve made an in-depth analysis of all our previous experience, that we earned during the implement of Vue Storefront 1.
 After gathering all the lessons learnt, we decided to build a tech-driven high-quality product, that will meet the business needs.

 ### Style Guide